 electricity is a form of energy, yet charge is not energy, and currents

 are not flows of energy.
-It can be misleading because the Sea of Charge
+Also it can be misleading because the Sea of

 Electron Sea is "electricity," then we must say that all metals are